LTurton/Football-Web-Scraping-With-BeautifulSoup/README.md

-# Football Web Scraping With BeautifulSoup
+# Football Web Scraping With BeautifulSoup - Original
 Here I use BeautifulSoup to scrape data of football fixtures from the BBC sport website, from the specified date which is inputted by the user.
 Returning the result in a neat format in python.
 Web Scraping carried out using pythons libraries BeautifulSoup and Requests.

 The user is asked to input a date in the format (YYYY-MM-DD), as this is what is on the end of the URL for the fixtures for that day from the BBC Sport Website.